Estelle Duvin

-Estelle Duvin (born 1 February 1997) is a French ice hockey player who is a centre for SC Bern of the Swiss Women's League (SWHL A) and member of the French national team.
+Estelle Duvin (born 1 February 1997) is a French ice hockey player.
+She is a centre for SC Bern of the Swiss Women's League (PFWL) and member of the French national team.

 Playing career

 Duvin attended the University of Maine, but was unable to play for the Black Bears due to differences in the French and American school systems.
-She spent the year training before moving on to the hockey program at the Université de Montréal.
+She spent the year training before moving to the Université de Montréal.

-In her Carabins debut on 16 October 2016, a 5–1 victory over Concordia University, Duvin recorded an assist.
+In her debut with the Montreal Carabins women's ice hockey program on 16 October 2016, a 5–1 victory over the Concordia Singers, Duvin recorded an assist.
 She recorded her first U Sports goal on 30 October, in a 5–2 victory also against Concordia.

 Entering the 2020–21 season, Duvin and international teammate Lara Escudero searched for a team that would sign both of them.
 After inquiring to clubs across Europe, the two Frenchwomen secured contracts with TPS Turku of the Finnish Naisten Liiga (NSML).

 Duvin returned to TPS for the 2021–22 season.
 Following an incident on 26 September 2021 where teammate Maija Otamo cross-checked Ilves forward Emilia Varpula in the head, rendering Varpula unconscious, Duvin was involved in an altercation with Elli Suoranta, and both were suspended for one game.

-Moving to EV Bomo Thun of the Swiss Women's League (SWHL A) for the 2022–23 season, Duvin recorded 47 points in 23 games and was named the league's best forward.
+Moving to EV Bomo Thun of the Swiss Women's League (PFWL) for the 2022–23 season, Duvin recorded 47 points in 23 games and was named the league's best forward.

-In the 2023–24 season, Duvin led the SWHL A with 35 goals and 67 points in 28 games, earning the titles of best forward and league MVP.
+In the 2023–24 season, Duvin led the PFWL with 35 goals and 67 points in 28 games, earning the titles of best forward and league MVP.
 She signed a one-year extension with the club on 24 January 2024.

+Playing for SC Bern in the 2024–25 season, Duvin repeated as league MVP after producing 23 goals and 54 points in 28 games.

 International play

 At the 2015 World U18 Championship Division IA, Duvin led France to a gold medal with nine goals and 13 points in five games, the best marks in the tournament.

 Duvin represented France at the IIHF Women's World Championship in 2019 and 2023.

 At the 2022 World Championship Division IA, Duvin recorded a goal and three points in a 4–1 victory over Norway to secure promotion to the top division.

 In the 2024 World Championship Division IA, Duvin earned the directorate award for best forward with a tournament-leading 10 points in five games.

+The following year, Duvin recorded four goals and nine points, including a hat-trick in an 8–1 victory over the Netherlands to open the event.
+Her tournament-leading scoring earned her best forward honors for the second consecutive year.

+Duvin made her Olympic debut on 5 February 2026, also the first game for France in women's ice hockey at the Olympics.
+She wore number 12 and logged 22:26 of ice time.